We remember and honor those submariners who have gone before us and remain on . . .

 (SS-248)

 After sea trials, Dorado sailed from New London, Connecticut, on 6 October 1943 for the Panama Canal Zone.
 She did not arrive.
-Probable cause was a sinking by friendly aircraft thinking her German U-boat.
+Probable cause was a sinking by friendly aircraft thinking her a German U-boat.

 Nov.
 16, 1943